akostrik/CPP_module_42/README.md

 * is called using the class name or through an object

 ### static class
+* usage: to group ressembling methods, proprieties and fields
+* usage: prevent writing instance members/methods
 * ≈ a class with only static methods and members
 * formally C++ does not have static classes (Java-like languages like C# have no non-member functions, so they have static classes)
+* can't be instanciated
+* can't be inherited
+* should have constructors / destructors as a usual class ?
 * In C++, the namespace is more powerful thamn static class, because:
     + static methods have access to the classes private symbols
     + private static methods are still visible (if inaccessible) to everyone, which breaches somewhat the encapsulation